PeterWamg/Dijkstra/README.md

 - Implement priority queue using binary heap: O((V+E)logV) .
 ### Worse case
 The worst-case time complexity is O((V<sup>2</sup> + E) log V).
 This is because even with heap optimization, each vertex may be inserted, deleted, and updated, with each of these operations having a time complexity of log V. If E approaches V<sup>2</sup>, then the overall complexity of heap operations may approach O(V<sup>2</sup> log V).

+## Algorithm application
+Dijkstra Algorithm is commonly used in search engines.
+Many websites use this algorithm to generate product links or push videos that users may be interested in.
+>
+Another application of Dijkstra in daily life is reflected in logistics and transportation.
+Logistics companies typically use this algorithm to optimize routes, allocate goods, manage traffic flow, and other areas to improve efficiency and reduce costs.

 ## Results